Grouch1886/company-profile-archo/README.md

 # company-profile-archo
-My personal project to develop a fictional company website called Archo
+My personal project is to develop a fictional company static website called Archo with HTML5 & CSS (Saas).

-Stacks:
-1. HTML
-2. CSS (SAAS)